puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

   character: elephant
 ```

-With this source file in place, you can now use it to define the content of a
+With this source file saved to your module's `files` directory, you can use
-`file` resource.
+it to define the content of a `file` resource.

 The `file` resource takes a `source` parameter, which allows you to specify a
 source file that will define the content of the managed file.
 As its value,